syoyo/eson/README.md

 # ESON, Exa-scale Storage Object Notation

 ESON is simple but powerful schema-less binary data format designed to handle Exa-scale data.
-Example includes graphics(e.g. geometry and textures) and scientific application.
+Example includes graphics(e.g. geometry, volume and textures) and may also applicable for in-memory database and scientific data.

-ESON is designed to handle large-scale data efficiently for comming NVM(non-volatile memory) or SCM(storage-class memory) era.
+ESON is also designed to handle large-scale data efficiently for comming NVM(non-volatile memory) or SCM(storage-class memory) era.

 C++ API is primarily provided.